System of Care Data Sources

 The Office of Analytics and Program Improvements provides a one-stop-shop for all data requests related to the Department of Community Health related healthcare analytics.

-EASE is an online portal for submitting applications and managing processes related to healthcare programs administered by Georgia’s Department of Community Health (DCH) This source is used primarily for:
+EASE is an online portal used to submit applications and manage processes for healthcare programs administered by Georgia’s Department of Community Health (DCH).
+This source is used primarily for:

 • Medicaid and PeachCare for Kids applications